 Audubon Center at Debs Park

-The Center’s mission is to inspire people to experience, understand and care for the local natural world.
+Organization Description: The Audubon Center’s mission is to inspire people to experience, understand and care for the local natural world.

 Additionally, as the first LEED Platinum certified building in the country at the time of its construction in 2003, the Audubon Center at Debs Park prioritizes sustainability.
 The building serves as a further tool to educate and engage the community about sustainable buildings and green infrastructure.